 The article will lay the foundations and begin with a definition of social media valid for the scope of this paper.
 This is required due to the fact that, although social media are not actually new, they are still rapidly evolving and have only recently (the last five to seven years) entered the mainstream of civil society.
-And they have shown staggering growth rates: "the number of active social media users surpassed the first billion in 2011, many of whom connect to social media using their mobile devices."3 And more is still to come; experts "expect the total number of worldwide Social Networking accounts, including both Consumer and Enterprise accounts, to grow from about 2.4 billion in 2011, to about 3.9 billion in 2011, to over 1.2 billion in 2015.
-(Note: users typically have more than 1 account)."4 With these high rates of growth and steady change, it is not surprising that research about the impact of social media on society is still in its infancy.
+And they have shown staggering growth rates: "the number of active social media users surpassed the first billion in 2011, many of whom connect to social media using their mobile devices."
+And more is still to come; experts "expect the total number of worldwide Social Networking accounts, including both Consumer and Enterprise accounts, to grow from about 2.4 billion in 2011, to about 3.9 billion in 2015.
+The number of Social Networking users is expected to rise from 798 million users in 2011, to over 1.2 billion in 2015.
+(Note: users typically have more than 1 account)."
+With these high rates of growth and steady change, it is not surprising that research about the impact of social media on society is still in its infancy.